Forza.guide

 Plows through fast sweepers but slow corners feel okay.
 Front lacks aero grip at speed.

-• Front downforce set to max
+• Front downforce increase

-• Front camber +0.5 more negative
+• Front camber add negative

-• Front ride height −0.1 (more rake)
+• Front ride height lower

 Oversteer Cards (rear breaks loose, snap or slide)